kennneth1/hugging-llm-flask-app/README.md

 ## API Endpoints

-- POST: `/api/chatbot`: Send a user message to the chatbot and receives a response.
+- POST: `/api/gpt2-chatbot` or `/api/dialo-chatbot`: Send a user message to the chatbot and receives a response.

 ## Examples

 ### Sending a Message

-After "Getting Started" or running your docker image, send message to `/api/chatbot` via terminal with the command:
+After "Getting Started" or running your docker image, send message via terminal with:

-`curl -X POST -H "Content-Type: application/json" -d '{"message": "Hello"}' http://127.0.0.1:5000/api/chatbot`
+`curl -X POST -H "Content-Type: application/json" -d '{"message": "Hello"}' http://127.0.0.1:5000/api/gpt2-chatbot` or substitute gpt2 with a supported LLM of your choice.